masterez23/masterez23/README.md

 - 👋 Hi, I’m @masterez23
-- 👀 I’m interested in interested in anything about AI and Machine learning
+- 👀 I’m interested creating amazing indie games with unique features and amazing graphics
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learnin game development and Godot and art
-- 💞️ I’m looking to collaborate on big teams
+- 💞️ I’m looking to collaborate with artist and game developers, programmers
 - 📫 How to reach me /discorde is masterz23 /